 1. Excitation and inhibition are the main processes of nervous activity

-As you already know, the regulatory function of the central nervous system is carried out using two processes - excitation and inhibition.
+As you already know, the regulatory function of the central nervous system is carried out through two processes - excitation and inhibition.

-Why is the process of excitation called the active state of the nervous tissue?
+Why is the process of excitation called the active state of nervous tissue?

-Thanks to what process can we, without performing any actions, mentally imagine them?
+Thanks to what process can we mentally imagine them without performing any actions?

-What processes are responsible for complex coordinated actions, such as walking?
+What processes enable complex coordinated actions such as walking?

-Thus, excitation- this is an active state of the nervous tissue in response to the action of various stimuli of sufficient strength.
-In a state of excitement, neurons generate electrical impulses.
-Braking- This is an active nervous process leading to suppression of arousal.
+Thus, excitation– this is an active state of nervous tissue in response to the action of various stimuli of sufficient strength.
+When excited, neurons generate electrical impulses.
+Braking– is active nervous process, leading to suppression of excitation.

 2. general characteristics cortical inhibition

 Excitation and inhibition of I.P.
-Pavlov called the real creators of nervous activity.
+Pavlov called them the true creators of nervous activity.

-Excitation is involved in the formation of conditioned reflexes and in their implementation.
-The role of braking is more complex and varied.
+Excitation is involved in the formation of conditioned reflexes and their implementation.
+The role of inhibition is more complex and varied.
 It is the process of inhibition that makes conditioned reflexes a mechanism of subtle, precise and perfect adaptation to the environment.

 According to I.P.
 Pavlov, the cortex is characterized by two forms of inhibition: unconditional and conditional.
-Unconditioned inhibition does not require development, it is inherent in the body from birth (reflex breath holding with a sharp smell of ammonia, inhibition in the triceps muscle of the shoulder during the action of the biceps, etc.).
-Conditional inhibition is developed in the process of individual experience.
+Unconditional inhibition does not require development; it is inherent in the body from birth (reflexive holding of breath when there is a strong smell of ammonia, inhibition in the triceps brachii muscle during the action of the biceps brachii, etc.).
+Conditioned inhibition is developed in the process of individual experience.

-There are the following types of braking.
-Unconditional braking: transcendental (protective); external; congenital reflexes.
-Conditional braking: fading; differentiating; retarded.
+The following types of braking are distinguished.
+Unconditional braking: beyond (protective); external; innate reflexes.
+Conditional braking: extinct; differentiation; delayed.

 3. Types of unconditional (congenital) inhibition and their characteristics

-In the process of life, the body is constantly exposed to this or that irritation from the outside or from the inside.
-Each of these stimuli can trigger a corresponding reflex.
-If all these reflexes could be realized, then the activity of the body would be chaotic.
+In the process of life, the body is constantly exposed to one or another irritation from the outside or from the inside.
+Each of these irritations is capable of causing a corresponding reflex.
+If all these reflexes could be realized, then the body’s activity would be chaotic.
 However, this does not happen.
-On the contrary, reflex activity is characterized by consistency and orderliness: with the help of unconditioned inhibition, the most important reflex for the body at a given moment for the duration of its implementation delays all other, secondary, reflexes.
+On the contrary, reflex activity is characterized by consistency and orderliness: with the help of unconditional inhibition, the most important reflex for the body at a given moment delays all other, secondary reflexes for the duration of its implementation.

 Depending on the reasons underlying the inhibition processes, the following types of unconditional inhibition are distinguished.

-Beyond, or protective, braking arises in response to very strong stimuli that require actions from the body that exceed its capabilities.
-The intensity of irritation is determined by the frequency of nerve impulses.
-The more excited a neuron is, the more frequency it generates a stream of nerve impulses.
-But if this flow exceeds the known limits, processes arise that prevent the passage of excitation along the chain of neurons.
-The flow of nerve impulses following along reflex arc, is interrupted, and braking occurs, which protects the executive bodies from exhaustion.
+Transcendental, or protective, braking arises in response to very strong irritants, requiring the body to perform actions beyond its capabilities.
+The strength of irritation is determined by the frequency of nerve impulses.
+The more excited a neuron is, the higher the frequency of nerve impulses it generates.
+But if this flow exceeds known limits, processes arise that prevent the passage of excitation along the chain of neurons.
+The flow of nerve impulses following reflex arc, is interrupted, and braking occurs, which protects the executive organs from exhaustion.

 Cause of external braking is outside the structures of the inhibitory reflex, it comes from another reflex.
-This kind of inhibition occurs whenever a new activity starts.
-New excitement, as a stronger one, causes inhibition of the old one.
+This type of inhibition occurs whenever a new activity is started.
+The new excitation, being stronger, causes inhibition of the old one.
 As a result, the previous activity is automatically terminated.
 For example, a dog has developed a strong conditioned reflex to light, and the lecturer wants to demonstrate it to the audience.
 The experiment fails - there is no reflex.
-An unfamiliar environment, the noise of a crowded audience - new signals that completely turn off conditioned reflex activity, a new excitement arises in the cortex.
-If the dog is brought into the audience several times, then the new signals, which turned out to be biologically indifferent, fade away, and conditioned reflexes are carried out without hindrance.
+An unfamiliar environment, the noise of a crowded audience are new signals that completely turn off conditioned reflex activity, and new excitation arises in the cortex.
+If the dog is brought into the audience several times, then new signals, which turn out to be biologically indifferent, fade away, and conditioned reflexes are carried out unhindered.

 To be continued